-The following appendices are provided to help you claim the education benefits that will give you the lowest tax.
+The following appendices are provided to help you claim the education bene- man at the same college in January entered on Part III, line 30, to Part I, fits that will give you the lowest tax.

-- Appendix A-An illustrated example of education credits, including a filled-in Form 8863 showing how to claim both the American opportunity credit and lifetime learning credit for 2015. - 2.
+- Appendix A-An illustrated example of education credits, including a filled-in Form 8863 showing how to claim both the American opportunity credit and the lifetime learning credit for 2020. - 2.
 Appendix B-A chart summarizing some of the major differences between the education tax benefits discussed in this publication.
 It is intended only as a guide.
 Look in this publication for more complete information.